karenhou/kh-portfolio-v2/README.md

 ## Roadmap(TODOs)

-- add images for works
+- add images for works - thumbnails
-- upload content to headless CMS
 - create favicon
+- make it into a PWA site